 If more people are eating plant-based food, meat sales should be decreasing.
 According to the National Chicken Council, the killing of animals for food is increasing in all categories.
 Despite documentaries, plant-based food innovations, best-selling books, undercover investigations, celebrity endorsements, links to climate change and diseases, the consumption of chickens, fishes, turkeys, cows, and pigs has been going up for the past five years.
 What does all this mean?
 Animal advocates need to think critically about the current approach to this problem and strategize to maximize their impact.

 There are approximately 7 billion people in the world eating trillions of animals.
-This isn’t the civil rights movement, women’s suffrage, or a fight for marriage equality.
+This isn’t the civil rights movement, women’s suffrage, or a fight for marriage equality, especially since the affected victims can’t advocate for themselves.
 The fight for animal freedom is unprecedented in magnitude and difficulty and requires all hands on deck.
 The good news is you can do something about it.

 If the millions of people who believe animals should not be food play a more active role, the number of people who don’t eat animals in the world will increase.
 What can you do?